-This coffee rub brisket takes some of the best things in the world — coffee, beef, and fire — and puts them all in one place.
-Like any good brisket, this one takes time to cook — 9 hours, in fact — so it’s best to set aside an entire day to prep then sit by the barbecue with a beer or four, taking in the sweet, sweet smells that will be coming out off the grill.
+This coffee-rubbed brisket takes some of the best things in the world — coffee, beef, and fire — and puts them all in one place (technically two places — your grill, followed by your mouth).
+Like any good brisket, this one takes time to cook — 9 hours, in fact — so it’s best to set aside an entire day to prep and then sit by the barbecue with a beer or four, taking in the sweet, sweet smells that will be coming off the grill.
 (Need some beer choices?
-We recommended these beers for passing the time.)
+We recommended these beers to pass the time.)

 (Prep time: 10 mins; cook time: 9 hours; serves: 8-12)

-- Trim excess fat off brisket leaving a .25 inch cap on the bottom.
+- Trim off the excess fat from the brisket, leaving a 1/4-inch cap on the bottom.

-- Combine 2 tbsp coffee rub, 1 cup water, and 2 tbsp salt in a small bowl, stirring until most of the salt is dissolved.
+- Combine 2 tablespoons of coffee rub, 1 cup of water, and 2 tablespoons of salt in a small bowl, stirring until most of the salt is dissolved.
 Inject the brisket every square inch or so with the coffee rub mixture.
-Season the exterior of the brisket with remaining rub and remaining salt.
+Season the exterior of the brisket with the remaining rub and remaining salt.

-- When ready to cook, start the Traeger grill on “Smoke” with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 250 degrees Fahrenheit and preheat, lid closed, for 10 to 15 minutes.
-(Note: Hickory wood pellets are recommended for this recipe.)
+- When you’re ready to cook, start the Traeger grill on “Smoke” with the lid open until the fire is established (4-5 minutes).
+Set the temperature to 250 degrees Fahrenheit and preheat, lid closed, for 10-15 minutes.
+(Note: hickory wood pellets are recommended for this recipe.)

-- Wrap the brisket in two layers of foil and pour in .5 cup of water.
+- Wrap the brisket in two layers of foil and pour in a 1/2 cup of water.
 Secure tin foil tightly to contain the liquid.
-Increase temperature to 275 degrees Fahrenheit and return to grill.
-Cook an additional 3 hours or until internal temperature reaches 204 degrees Fahrenheit.
+Increase temperature to 275 degrees Fahrenheit and return to the grill.
+Cook an additional 3 hours or until the internal temperature reaches 204 degrees Fahrenheit.

-- Remove brisket from the grill.
+- Remove the brisket from the grill.
 Let cool, then slice.
 Enjoy!